millie178/millie178/README.md

 <h1 align="center">Hi 👋, I'm Shulei Wang👩🏻‍💻</h1>
 <h3 align="center">👩🏻‍🎓 College Student | 🌟 Front-End Enthusiast | 🌍 Harnessing Tech for Good</h3>

 <p>I am a passionate college student on a journey to create meaningful impact through technology.
-As a front-end aficionado, I love crafting captivating user experiences using HTML, CSS, and JavaScript. 🚀 I am also comfortable with Python. </p>
+As a front-end aficionado, I love crafting captivating user experiences using HTML, CSS, and JavaScript. </p>

+<p>🚀 I am also comfortable with Python. </p>

 🔮 Exploring the magic of code, I've also dabbled in Java.
 My goal?
 To leverage the power of technology to shape a brighter, more inclusive world for all. 💡